sayarghoshroy/sayarghoshroy.github.io/index.md

 ---
 title:
 feature_text: |
   ### Hi!
-I am Sayar, a CS undergrad from [IIIT-H](https://www.iiit.ac.in/)
+I am Sayar, a CS undergrad at [IIIT-H](https://www.iiit.ac.in/)
   #### You can access some of my projects and a few created resources here
 excerpt: "Hi!
-I am Sayar, a CS undergrad from [IIIT-H](https://www.iiit.ac.in/).
+I am Sayar, a CS undergrad at [IIIT-H](https://www.iiit.ac.in/).
 You can access some of my projects and a few created resources here."
 layout: page
 aside: true
 ---